olgakamneva/Kamneva_2016/README.txt

-associations_ds2.txt	Micorbe-microbe functional association indices for organisms in dataset 2 associations_fig2.txt	Micorbe-microbe functional association indices for organisms in Fig. 2 clustering_rdp	RDP clustering of 16S rRNA sequences form greengenes and reference genomes from STRING competition_ds2_full.txt	Metabolic competition indices for gut micro-organisms in Levy and Borenstein 2013 complementarity_ds2_full.txt	Metabolic complementarity indices for gut micro-organisms in Levy and Borenstein 2013 cooccurrence_ds1.txt
+associations_ds2.txt	Micorbe-microbe functional association indices for organisms in dataset 2 associations_fig2.txt	Micorbe-microbe functional association indices for organisms in Fig. 2 clustering_rdp	RDP clustering of 16S rRNA sequences form greengenes and reference genomes from STRING COG_links_GN_shifted_norm_th275	Network of gene families connected by unit normalized gene neighbor scores and used in MCL clustering competition_ds2_full.txt	Metabolic competition indices for gut micro-organisms in Levy and Borenstein 2013 complementarity_ds2_full.txt	Metabolic complementarity indices for gut micro-organisms in Levy and Borenstein 2013 cooccurrence_ds1.txt